corndeladmin/DevOps-Deeper-Testing/artillery/Readme.md

 # Artillery

+## Before you start

+This exercise assumes you have a recent version of Node/npm installed - [if not you can install that from here](https://nodejs.org/en/download).

 ## What is it?

 Artillery is a load testing library; it is designed for triggering large numbers of requests to a service and monitoring how the service under test handles the load.

 ### An aside on load testing

-Running load tests doesn't always have to be hard, but _designing_ good load tests typically is.
+Running load tests doesn't always* have to be hard, but _designing_ good load tests typically is.

+*Particularly if you're testing at a low enough traffic level that a single machine can make sufficient requests.

 Before setting up load tests, consider what you're actually hoping to achieve with them:
 * Do you want to check the system is performing at its usual pace under normal load?